simplic/simplic-academy/Simplic.Academy/Basics/Exercises/E01/readme.md

 ﻿# Exercise 01 (Class, Property, Console)

-In this exercise you will to create classes with properties and write it on the console
+In this exercise you will create classes with properties and write it on the console

 ## Exercise 01.1